truist/reveal.js/thailand.md

 <!-- .slide: data-background="photos/10-return/IMG_2086.jpeg" -->
 <!-- .slide: class="bottom-text" -->
-The way back was another 30 hours of travel, or maybe more:
+The way back was another 30 hours of travel, or really more:
 it started with a ferry ride to Koh Samui,
 then a short flight to Bangkok,
 then the long flights back home!